-We then show the allowed parameter space in the plane of $\delta M_1$ versus $M_{N_1}$ in figure \ref{diff_mn1_deltm_omg}, using $\lambda_{11}=0.9$, that satisfies the constraints from observed DM abundance, neutrino mass as well as LFV constraints from $\mu \to e\gamma$.
+We then show the allowed parameter space in the plane of $\delta M_1$ versus $M_{N_1}$ in figure \ref{diff_mn1_deltm_omg}, using $\lambda_{11}=0.9$, that satisfies the constraints from observed DM abundance, latest direct detection bound from Xenon-1T, neutrino mass as well as LFV constraints from $\mu \to e\gamma$.
 We see that for a given $M_{N_1}$, relic density and LFV constraints can be satisfied in a large range of $\delta M_1$.
 As we can see from this figure, there exists some region of parameter space around $M_{N_1} \approx M_{h_2}/2$ where almost any value of mass splitting $\delta M_1$ can satisfy the requirements due to the enhanced singlet scalar mediated resonant annihilation of DM.
 Similar resonance due to $Z_{B-L}$ mediation is also visible, though less prominent, near $M_{N_1} \approx M_{Z_{B-L}}/2$.